 Enhanced protection and auto-enrolment

 Auto-enrolment was introduced in the Pensions Act 2008, and the first employees started to be auto-enrolled from October 2012.
-If an employee has enhanced protection and they are auto-enrolled, ’they will have to opt out within the one month opt-out period.
-Otherwise ’they will lose their enhanced protection, as this would be a contribution to a pension scheme.
+If an employee has enhanced protection and they are auto-enrolled, they will have to opt out within the

 It’s the employee’s responsibility to inform the employer if they have protections.
 Then the employer must decide:

-- what are reasonable grounds to believe the jobholder has enhanced protection, fixed protection or fixed protection 2014/2016.
-A copy of the HMRC certificate is one such way to demonstrate reasonable grounds.
+- what are reasonable grounds to believe the jobholder has enhanced protection, fixed protection 2012, 2014 or 2016.
+A copy of the HMRC certificate, where available, is one such way to demonstrate reasonable grounds.

 HMRC Pension Tax Manual PTM092420 and TPR Auto-Enrolment Detailed Guidance 7 - Opting Out.